 Dec.
 4 – Jan.
 1 March 1

-Employees who do not enroll in basic life, basic life and health, optional life, LTD and GIC Dental/Vision when first eligible (see new hire section) are subject to late enrollment and Annual Enrollment rules.
-See the corresponding section for details.
+Employees who do not enroll in Basic Life, Basic Life and Health, Optional Life, LTD and GIC Dental/Vision when first eligible (see NEW HIRE section) are subject to late enrollment and Annual Enrollment rules.
+See the corresponding LATE ENROLLMENT AND ANNUAL ENROLLMENT sections for details.

 Employees and their families can choose from an array of health plans.
 Each employee’s needs are different.
 It is important that you, the GIC Coordinator, learn about the similarities and differences among the plans and where the plans are available.
 Recommend that the employee research his/her options and obtain the following information before making a selection.

 Does the employee live in the service area?

 in the plan?
 Call the plan or visit its website

 What is the monthly premium cost?
 Benefit Decision Guide